linagora/tmail-backend/tmail-backend/apps/memory/README.md

 docker run linagora/tmail-backend-memory
 ```

-If not, you need to bind them to the container for Team-mail to start:
+If not, you need to bind them to the container for Twake Mail to start:

 ```
 docker run --mount type=bind,source=[/ABSOLUTE/PATH/TO/JWT_PUBLICKEY],target=/root/conf/jwt_publickey \